Quantitative Photoemission Predictions of Semiconducting Photocathodes from Many-Body Ab Initio Theory

 After the successful benchmark of our \textit{ab initio} many-body method for calculating photoemission yield against experimental data available from the literature for binary alkali antimonides, we put it to the test for ternary compositions (Na$_2$KSb and CsK$_2$Sb), representing state-of-the-art semiconducting materials employed for photocathodes in particle accelerators~\cite{musu+18nimpra,scha+23jmcc,moha+23micromachines}.
 For this comparison, we take as a reference our spectra measured at HZB.

 Na$_2$KSb is known for its stability~\cite{erja96ass,sant+24jpm,yue+22prb} and QE~$>10\%$ in the visible-to-infrared range~\cite{cult+16apl}, as confirmed by our measurements [Fig.~\ref{fig:results_ternary}(a)].
 The investigated sample exhibits an emission threshold around 2.0~eV, with the QE rising steeply toward a maximum at 3.2~eV.
-The experimental curve shows subtle changes in slope at 2.5~eV and 3.0~eV, hinting at an underlying spectral modulation.
-The quantum yield computed from first principles reproduces well the experimental trend while providing enhanced resolution on these individual features.
+The quantum yield computed from first principles reproduces well the experimental trend.
 As discussed for the binary compounds above, the wealth of details in the simulated QE stems directly from the optical absorption spectrum calculated from GW+BSE~\cite{amad+21jpcm}, see Fig.~S4(a).